Table of Contents

 - Future Medical Costs โ Includes expenses for ongoing care if the baby suffers complications or disabilities because of the accident.

-Compensation addresses both immediate and long-term financial needs, as well as emotional distress, to support recovery for mother and child.
+Compensation in personal injury cases addresses immediate and long-term financial needs, as well as emotional distress, to support recovery for mother and child.

 Pursuing A Wrongful Death Claim In The Event Of Fetal Loss

 Each year, car accidents involving pregnant women cause an estimated 1,500 to 5,000 fetal losses across the United States.
 In California, parents cannot file a wrongful death claim for an unborn child unless the baby is born alive and later passes away from crash-related injuries.
-The law only allows a wrongful death claim if there is clear medical proof that the baby showed signs of life after birth, even if only briefly.
+In most states, the law only allows a wrongful death claim if there is clear medical proof that the baby showed signs of life after birth, even if only briefly.

-Parents must have medical records such as delivery notes or Apgar scores, showing the baby was alive at birth.
-With proper documentation, parents can file a wrongful death claim.
+Parents must have medical records, such as delivery notes or Apgar scores, showing the baby was alive at birth.
+With proper documentation, parents may be able to file a wrongful death claim.
 The time limit for filing begins at the date of the babyโs death, not the date of the accident.

 A wrongful death lawyer can help parents seek compensation for: